janusvm/jsvm/README.md

 ------------------

 -   `whoami()`: get filename of executing script when run with Rscript
+-   `quiet_library()`: convenience function for suppressing all output while loading one or more packages
 -   `expr2tikz()`: plot the AST of an expression with TikZ (tikz-qtree) in the style of the figures in [Advanced R: Expressions](https://adv-r.hadley.nz/expressions.html)

 Examples